-All residents are allocated three (3) weeks of vacation during the academic year.
-The three (3) weeks of vacation time must be taken in three seven-day blocks.
-The Program Director may, at his/her discretion, allow smaller increments to be used for a maximum of one week or seven (7) days of total annual vacation time.
-The Program Director may, at his/her discretion, assign vacation as appropriate to meet educational or patient care requirements or may approve individual vacation requests.
+All residents/fellows are allocated three (3) weeks of vacation during the PG year.
+The vacation time must be taken in three seven-day blocks.
+The Program Director may, at their discretion, allow smaller increments to be used for one of the weeks in one PG year.
+The Program Director may, at their discretion, assign vacation as appropriate to meet educational or patient care requirements and has the authority to approve or deny individual vacation requests.
 Vacation time is allocated with the understanding that it will be used within the allotted time period.
 No vacation days can be carried over.

 A work week block is counted as seven (7) consecutive days.
-As vacation is assigned or approved, changes to the schedule are not permitted without expressed approval of the program director or as otherwise defined by program policy.
-Residents are responsible for notifying all necessary individuals, including paging operators, of changes immediately.
+Once vacation is assigned or approved, changes to the schedule are not permitted without expressed approval of the program director or as otherwise defined by program policy.
+Residents are responsible for notifying all necessary individuals, including paging operators, of changes to a published or posted schedule that occur because of a change.